My Introduction To Junk Cars

 It was a 1971 Volvo P1800 that was sitting in my parent’s driveway under a tarp.
 It needed a good amount of love to get it to run and a lot more to keep it running.

 I recall the mechanic at the time telling me that you don’t know when something will break on cars that old.
 He was right.
-It got me from A to B well, but getting back to A was frequently in question.
+It got me from A to B just fine, but getting back to A was frequently in question.

 The P1800 was a cool car.
 It had a 4-speed manual transmission and was a ton of fun to drive.
-The manual steering made you break a sweat when you parallel parked it.
-It burned enough oil to keep the street lights of a small city lit for a week, which wasn't good.
+I broke a sweat when I parallel-parked it thanks to its manual steering.
+It burned enough oil to keep the street lights of a small city lit for a week, which wasn't ideal.

 This is a pristine Volvo P1800.
 Imagine this car making a baby with a buck of rust.
 That was my car.